 Attorney Cover Letter Examples

-Here is the Attorney Cover Letter Examples example:
+Here are Attorney Cover Letter Examples:

 I will be moving to Miami in 30 days due to my husband’s job relocation and am seeking a position as an attorney at ABC Law Firm.
 As one of the top firms in the greater Miami area, it would be my honor and privilege to be associated with a firm the caliber of ABC.
 I understand that you have a large division that works in municipal law and that happens to bemy specialty.
 I have 4 years’ experience working on zoning and ordinance issues with the City Law Firm in Birmingham, Alabama.
 I also served as general counsel for the cities of Mountain Brook, Irondale and Fairfield, Alabama which are located in the suburbs of Birmingham.

 I earned my Bachelor of Arts degree in History from the University of Alabama in 2005 and my Juris Doctor from Emory School of Law in Atlanta, Georgia in 2008, graduating with honors from both universities.
 While working in Birmingham, I volunteered with the Jefferson County School System where I worked with high school students who participated in the annual Mock Trial competition.
 The program is designed to give students who are interested in pursuing an education and career in law a taste of all the work that goes into representing a client in a trial or prosecuting a suspect.
 Last year Jefferson County won the state competition and went on to a fine showing on the national level.

 My resume is attached along with a letter of reference from Mr. Clarence Archibald, managing partner of the City Law Firm.
 I hope you will consider my qualifications and contact me for an interview.
 I can be reached on my cell phone at (555)-555-5555 or via email at [email] I am able to come to your office any time for a personal interview, and I am able to start work immediately should you choose to hire me.
 Thank you for your consideration.

 Lauren E. Cook